GatorSethBarber/SoftwareEngineeringGroup24/APIDocumentation.md

 All users must have a username, email, password, and full name consisting of a first and last name (or just last name if they have only one name).
 These are all provided by the user.
 Additionally, a userID is created in the back end, but this is never used by the user.

 The following are the necessar API calls.
 Names in curly braces stand for variables provided by the front end.
-The http://localhost:port is ommitted.
+The http://localhost:8080 is ommitted.

+Please use port 4020 for the Angular server.

 ## User Creation